SovnSkyrim/Aldrnari/Modified Gameplay.md

 - **[Gladys the Corgi](https://www.nexusmods.com/skyrimspecialedition/mods/50164)** is a custom Corgi follower that you can buy at the Solitude Docks.
 It has unique functionality like looting from the environment as well as the ability to play fetch!
 - **[Merlin the Corgi](https://www.nexusmods.com/skyrimspecialedition/mods/56433)** is a custom Corgi follower that is combat oriented!
 Travel to the Summoning Circle just north of Morthal to meet your new friend.
 - **[Zephy - Standalone Rabbit Companion and Friend](https://www.nexusmods.com/skyrimspecialedition/mods/32487)** can be found close to the basement stairs in Jorrvaskr in Whiterun; and become your companion!
+- **[Emily](https://www.nexusmods.com/skyrimspecialedition/mods/62004)** child follower!
+She'll hit people with a broom so don't expect her to be strong.

 ### Inigo...?
 A majority of people like him.
 I personally don't.
 On top of that, users reported non-issues from other Wabbajack lists to his Nexus page which led them to make a public pinned post about their [non-favorable stance with what we do](http://prntscr.com/1b2tt18).
 He needs tweaks, he is too strong and unbalanced, all followers above have been tweaked, since I am not allowed to do so by the Mod Author, I will not include him.
 This decision is final.